 Inside I also learnt about permaculture, horticulture, environmental science and more.
 It connected the dots for me between the factory farms, worker exploitation, ecological devastation and health inequalities created by our capitalist food system.

 In November 2014, I completed my Diploma in Applied Permaculture Design.
 In October 2012 I graduated with a BSc Integrative Ecosocial Design with Gaia University.
-I am now working towards a MSc Political Agroecology, that focuses on how we can accelerate the speed & scale of a transition to agroecology.
+I am now working towards an MSc Political Agroecology that focuses on how we can accelerate the speed and scale of a transition to agroecology.
 Gaia University is the most radical education institution on the planet and has changed my life in untold ways.

 As a designer, I specialise in designing plant-based systems, without farmed animals.
 I combine my knowledge and experience as a grower, with research from around the world about the viability of plant-based land use, such as veganic horticulture, forest gardening, agroforestry and more.
 I also use my passion and knowledge of herbalism and plant ecology to design medicinal landscapes and herb gardens.